CMU-cabot/cabot/doc/customization.md

   - [build docker images](../README.md#build-docker-images)
   - start scannning and walk
     ```
-    $ ./mapping-launch.sh -o TEST1              # use ESP32 for IMU with prefix TEST1
+    $ ./mapping-launch.sh -o TEST1 -e           # use ESP32 for IMU with prefix TEST1
     $ ./mapping-launch.sh -o TEST2 -x           # use XSENS for IMU with prefix TEST2
     $ ./mapping-launch.sh -o TEST3 -a           # use Arduino for IMU with prefix TEST3
     ```
     - these commands record topics into a bag file for post processing
-    - the bag file started with the prefix you specified can be found under docker/home/.ros
+    - the bag file started with the prefix you specified can be found under docker/home/recordings

   - run post processes the bag file (would be better to use PC with at least 6 core and 16GB)
     ```